Qu4drupleU/Qu4drupleU.github.io/_projects/Video_Games_Analysis.md

 ### Contextual Visualizations
 **Visualization 1: Global Distribution of Video Game Developers**

-**What It Shows**: This interactive Choropleth map provides a visual representation of the global distribution of video game developers.
+**What It Shows**: This Choropleth map provides a visual representation of the global distribution of video game developers.
 Each country is shaded based on the number of developers associated with it, offering a clear picture of the geographical spread of the industry's creative forces.

-**How to Interact**:
-- **Explore by Country**: Hover over any country on the map to see a tooltip with the country's name and the exact count of video game developers located there.
-- **Visual Color Scale**: The color intensity on the map varies according to the concentration of developers – darker shades represent higher numbers, while lighter shades indicate fewer developers.

 **Understanding the Visualization**:
 - **Color Scale**: The 'Rainbow' colorscale has been used for visual appeal and clarity, with a spectrum of colors representing different quantities.